Choose your college and accommodation

-Accommodation fees can be paid through our online payments portal once you have received your invoice.
-For details of what will be provided in your accommodation as well as information on maintenance, cleaning, terms and conditions and more take a look at the Residents' Handbook (PDF).
-Once you have been accepted into a college, those beginning courses in 2019 will receive confirmation and be required to pay a college membership fee of £36 for undergraduates and research students and £12 for those on one-year courses.
-For students starting in 2020 the fee is £40 for undergraduates and research students and £15 for students on one-year courses.
-Fees for students starting in 2021 have not yet been set.
+Accommodation fees can be paid through our Payment Portal once you have received your invoice.
+Once you have been accepted into a college, you will receive confirmation and be required to pay a college membership fee.
+For students starting in 2023, the fee is £40 for undergraduates and research students, and £15 for students on one-year courses.
 Find out more including how to pay.
 Please also be aware that if you are a full-time student and live in campus accommodation you do not have to pay Council Tax, and the council will already have been sent your details, so you don't need to apply for an exemption.
 Find out more about Council Tax reductions and exemptions including for students who live off-campus.

 Lancaster University also runs a scheme that helps students find good quality private housing in the city.
 Visit Lancaster University Homes for more information.